-Drug candidates interfering with the function of type 2 helper T-cells, or Th2, the biological pathway for PRS-060/AZD1402, and thus competing with PRS-060/AZD1402, include those that are being developed by Sanofi/Regeneron (dupilumab), GSK (mepolizumab), Teva (reslizumab), benralizumab (AstraZeneca, IL-5Rá), REGN-3500/SAR-440340 (Regeneron/Sanofi, IL-33), and Amgen/AstraZeneca (tezepelumab).
-Drugs targeting immunomodulatory targets and thus competing with our 300-series programs include those that are currently marketed by Bristol-Myers Squibb (ipilimumab), Merck & Co (pembrolizumab), Roche (atezolizumab), Merck Serono/Pizer (avelumab) and AstraZeneca (durvalumab), among others and drug candidates being developed by Bristol-Myers Squibb (for example, urelumab/anti-CD137), Pfizer (for example, utomilumab/anti-4-1BB) and other clinical stage drug candidates also compete with our proprietary and partnered IO programs.
-Additionally, a number of other companies, such as Amgen, Affimed, Macrogenics, F-Star, Molecular Partners, Xencor, Immunocore and Zymeworks, also pursue multispecific approaches in oncology, which therapies are in clinical or preclinical development.
-For additional information about our third-party drug candidates that could compete with the drug candidates in our pipeline, see "Business--Competition."
+Drug candidates interfering with the function of type 2 helper T cells, or Th2, the biological pathway for PRS-060/AZD1402, and thus anticipated to compete with PRS-060/AZD1402, include those that are being developed or commercialized by Sanofi/Regeneron (dupilumab), GSK (mepolizumab), Teva (reslizumab), benralizumab (AstraZeneca, IL-5Rá), REGN-3500/SAR-440340 (Regeneron/Sanofi, IL-33) and Amgen/AstraZeneca (tezepelumab).
+Drugs targeting immunomodulatory targets and thus anticipated to compete with our 300-series programs include those that are currently marketed by Bristol-Myers Squibb (pilimumab and nivolumab), Merck & Co (pembrolizumab), Roche (atezolizumab), Merck Serono/Pfizer (avelumab) and AstraZeneca (durvalumab), among others and drug candidates being developed by Bristol-Myers Squibb (for example, urelumab), Pfizer (for example, utomilumab) and other clinical stage drug candidates also compete with our proprietary and partnered IO programs.
+Additionally, a number of other companies, such as Amgen, Affimed, Macrogenics, Daiichi Sankyo, F-star, Inhibrx, Molecular Partners, Xencor, Immunocore and Zymeworks, also are pursuing multispecific or targeted approaches in oncology, and have therapies in development or already commercialized.
+In addition, with respect to cinrebafusp alfa, HER2-targeted therapies in development or already commercialized could compete with us, including drugs developed by Daiichi Sankyo (trastuzumab deruxtecan), Macrogenics (Margetuximab) and Zymeworks (zanidatamab), For additional information about third-party drug candidates that could compete with the drug candidates in our pipeline, see "Business-Competition."

 These existing or future competing products may provide therapeutic convenience or clinical or other benefits for a specific indication greater than our products or may offer comparable performance at a lower cost.
-If our products fail to capture and maintain market share, we may not achieve sufficient product revenue and our business will suffer.
+If any of our products for which we receive regulatory approval fail to capture and maintain market share, we may not achieve sufficient product revenue and our business will suffer.